dentarg/auth0-blog/_posts/2017-07-21-for-the-best-security-think-beyond-webhooks.markdown

 Once you've put all that time and effort into system integration and training employees to use the new service, it's really hard to leave.
 Some authentication providers even purposely try to make moving off them difficult because they think ([mistakenly](https://auth0.com/blog/why-using-open-standards-helps-close-enterprise-deals/)) that it will help them retain customers.

 The problem is, your security needs are constantly changing.
-If your provider can't keep up you'll either need to drop clients or go through the arduous process of switching providers, neither of which is an attractive option.
+If your provider can't keep up, you'll either need to drop clients or go through the arduous process of switching providers, neither of which is an attractive option.

 What you really need is to be able to add your own code on the fly.
 Many services now have webhooks so you can do just that.
 It's a great idea, but webhooks have limited capability and force *you* to be responsible for hosting them.
 This can defeat the purpose of having third-party authentication in the first place.